microsoft/pai/manual/cluster-admin/how-to-customize-cluster-by-plugins.md

 ## How to Install a Webportal Plugin

-Web portal plugin provides a way to add custom web pages to the web portal of PAI deployments, and easy to communicate with other PAI services, like REST server.
+Webportal plugin provides a way to add custom web pages to the OpenPAI webportal.
+It can communicate with other PAI services, like the rest-server.
 It could provide customized solutions to different requirements.

 As an administrator, you can configure the web portal plugins in the `webportal.plugins` field of `service-configuration.yaml` (If you don't know what `service-configuration.yaml` is, please refer to [PAI Service Management and Paictl](./basic-management-operations.md#pai-service-management-and-paictl)):